farah-qistina/UNMC-Climbers/README.md

 2) Check the new table for multiple names referring to the same person and update accordingly.

 <br><br>
-**All done!** Future committee members can make changes to improve the scripts, contact me to be added as a collaborator.😊
+**All done!** Future committee members can make changes to improve the scripts, contact me to be added as a collaborator. 😊